bradleyjay/datadog_test/datadog/answers.md

 ![Hostmap With MySQL](images/1_2c_HostmapUpdate.png)

+---
-### - Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+> *Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.*
+---
+## Create an Agent Check
+##### Step 1: Create the check and metric, generate a random number

 From the Datadog Docs [Agent Checks](https://docs.datadoghq.com/developers/agent_checks/) section, found with the search function and a tiny amount of digging around for the relevant link, checks are handled through the AgentCheck interface.
 The documentation provides a simple tutorial.